Last updated on 2026-04-20

 Career Options

-Graduates of the Journalism program can pursue a variety of career paths in Canada, including:
+Graduates of the Langara Journalism Diploma program can pursue a variety of career paths in Canada, including:

-• Communications Specialist - Develop and implement communication strategies for organizations, enhancing their public image.
+- Communications Specialist: Develop and implement communication strategies for organizations, managing public relations and media outreach.

-These roles highlight the diverse opportunities available to graduates, reflecting the skills and knowledge gained throughout the program.
+These roles highlight the diverse opportunities available to graduates, allowing them to make significant contributions to the media landscape in Canada.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.